 NOTE: Do NOT logout of the Bark for Kids app, or monitoring will be impacted.

-The app will also automatically monitor many social media apps without needing to connect them to Bark with your child's login credentials, like Snapchat, VSCO, and Discord.
+The app will also automatically monitor the content on many social media apps without needing to connect them to Bark with your child's login credentials, like Snapchat, VSCO, and Discord.

 Need additional assistance?